Super Reverb

 Summary

-Many have spent years chasing speakers, guitars and pickups to avoid the typical trebly and sharp Fender character.
-It requires some experience to get a fabolous tone from a Super Reverb.
-Most of the maintenance and mod tips below will make the amp break up earlier, reaching the sweet spot at a lower volume.
-Tube mods (pulling V1 out and a 12ax7 PI) will take you a long way.
+Many players have spent years chasing speakers, guitars and pickups to avoid the typical trebly and sharp tone of some Fender amps.
+It requires some experience to get a balanced and sweet tone from a Super Reverb because of its power and loud speaker configuration.
+Most of the maintenance and mod tips below are recommended for those who want the amp to break up earlier, reaching the sweet spot at a lower volume.
+Tube mods, such as pulling the V1 out and using a 12ax7 as V6/PI, will take you a long way.
 Next, if your speakers are efficient and too loud for the occasion, then why not disconnect two of them in just 5 seconds?
 If you also invested in implementing the tremolo disconnect mod, you may turn an ear-bleeding Super Reverb into a tone machine with a fatter, warmer and fuller tone at practise volumes.
+While all these mods will not make a big difference on their own, together they will tame a Super Reverb to the Vibrolux/Deluxe Reverb area.

 You’ll need schematics to implement some of these mods. http://www.ampwares.com/fender.asp.
 We usually start with explaining a mod from a functional perspective where we relate to components in the logical schematics diagram.
 Finally we point out location of components in the physical layout diagram.